urob/zmk-helpers/README.md

 portability of configuration files across keyboards with different layouts.

-To increase portability and ease of use, this repo provides optional key-position helpers for some popular keyboard layouts (48-key boards such as Planck, 42-key boards such as Corne, 36-key boards and 34-key boards).
+To increase portability and ease of use, this repo provides optional key-position helpers for some popular keyboard layouts (58-key boards such as Lily58, 48-key boards such as Planck, 42-key boards such as Corne, 36-key boards and 34-key boards).

 These key-position helpers provide a map from the physical key positions to human-readable shortcuts.
 All shortcuts are of the following form: